yichuanxie/ycxie.github.io/_pages/about.md

 <br/>

-I am generally interested in Machine Learning, Optimization and Statistics.
+I am broadly interested in Machine Learning, Optimization and Statistics.

 <br/>
-Having accomplished lots of courses in Statistics, Machine Learning, and Optimization at SUSTech, I have recently been particularly attracted by AIGC models, with an explicit focus on diffusion models； I am also concerned about potential improvement and robustness of large models.
+Having accomplished lots of courses in Statistics, Machine Learning, and Optimization at SUSTech, I have recently been particularly attracted by AIGC models, with an explicit focus on diffusion models；I am also concerned about potential improvement and robustness of large models.
 In addition, my long career ambition is to make unique contributions to the development of reliable and explainable AI models.
 I firmly believe that this will be my best way to make our society better!

 <br/>
 I am participating in a [Seminar](https://niusj03.github.io/23summer/) on ML organized by [Shengjie Niu](https://niusj03.github.io/) and [Prof. Chao Wang](https://sites.google.com/view/cwang) this summer.
 I gave talks on [Meta-Learning](https://niusj03.github.io/23summer/docs/topics/week1/) and [Optimizers](https://niusj03.github.io/23summer/docs/topics/week6/) on the seminar, you can check the contents of my talks through these links.